ASSUMED BREACH campaign

 Preparing for the Inevitable

-BuddoBot’s Assumed Breach Campaign is designed to emulate post breach and/or insider access and evaluate the readiness of internal security controls and processes.
+BuddoBot’s assumed breach campaign is designed to emulate post breach and/or insider access and evaluate the readiness of internal security controls and processes.

 The reality is that there will always be new exploits against technology, premises, and employees: